joshpinto6/GodotMage/docs/README.md

 ## 📘 GodotMage Documentation Website
+GodotMage Tutorial website.
+All tutorials are hosted here!

-Docusarus 2 documentation website This website is built using [Docusaurus 2](https://docusaurus.io/), a modern static website generator.
+This website is built using [🐱‍🐉 Docusaurus 2](https://docusaurus.io/), a modern static website generator.

+Docusaurus 2 requires Node.js 16+ (You can use nvm to manage node versions) I would recommend installing npm as a package manager (rather than yarn)

 ### Installation